Mike Hudak: Sierra Club work

 While gathering signatures on the ballot petition, he chaired a Sierra Club subcommittee advocating adoption of conservation policy to end commercial livestock grazing on federal public lands.
 These negotiations at the September 2000 board meeting led to the grazing policy adopted by the club's board of directors at that time.
-He gave the agreement tentative support despite policy weaknesses and called for withdrawing the ballot initiative for the following year.
+He gave the agreement tentative support and called for withdrawing the ballot initiative for the following year.
 Some club members who had worked with him on the petition drive disagreed with his views and completed qualifying the initiative, which was subsequently defeated in the 2001 election by more than a 2-to-1 margin.